-The OKR contains more than 13,000 World Bank research outputs and knowledge products across a wide range of topics and from all regions of the world, including:
+The OKR contains thousands of World Bank research outputs and knowledge products across a wide range of topics and from all regions of the world, including:

-- World Bank published books from 2000 to present which includes flagship publications, academic books and practitioner volumes;
+- Books published by the World Bank Group including flagship publications, academic books and practitioner volumes;

-- All World Development Reports (WDRs) since 1978, plus recent WDR background papers;
+- All World Development Reports (WDRs) plus recent WDR background papers;

 - Serial publications (typically data-intensive outlook reports);

-- Policy Research Working Papers (PRWP) from 2000 to present, a series of papers that disseminate findings of work in progress in order to encourage the exchange of ideas about development issues;
+- Policy Research Working Papers (PRWP)—a series of papers that disseminate findings of work in progress in order to encourage the exchange of ideas about development issues;

 - Selected other papers of high research quality;

-- Economic and Sector Work (ESW) studies from 2000 to present, a series of analytical reports prepared by Bank staff.
-ESW gather and evaluate information about a country’s economy and/or a specific sector;
+- Economic and Sector Work (ESW) studies—a series of analytical reports prepared by Bank staff.
+ESWs gather and evaluate information about a country’s economy and/or a specific sector;

-- Knowledge Notes from 1999 to present, providing short briefs that capture lessons of experience from Bank operations and research;
+- Knowledge Notes, providing short briefs that capture lessons of experience from Bank operations and research;

 5. How often is new content added to the OKR?